Sri Sathya Sai Hospital metro station

 Sri Sathya Sai Hospital is an elevated metro station on the east–west corridor of the Purple Line of Namma Metro in Bengaluru, India.
 The station is situated near the main Sri Sathya Sai Institute of Higher Medical Sciences, Makino India Pvt.
-Ltd., Gopalan Golden Axis and many more.
+Ltd., Gopalan Global Axis and many more.

 The Whitefield - Krishnarjapura trial runs were successfully conducted from 25 October for a month.
 This metro station was inaugurated on March 25, 2023, by Prime Minister Narendra Modi and was opened to the public on March 26, 2023.